grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 ### Test data

-The test data option allows you to define variables, which you can then use in your [custom code rules](#custom-code-rule).
+The test data option allows you to define variables, which you can then use in your [custom code](#custom-code-rule) and [parameterization](#parameterization-rule) rules.

 After you define a variable, you can refer to them in your custom code rules by using: `VARS["VARIABLE_NAME"]`.